octetz/ha-control-plane-k8s-kubeadm/README.md

 ## Summary

 I hope you found this post helpful in understanding HA bootstrapping with kubeadm.
 Checkout the [KEP](https://github.com/kubernetes/enhancements/blob/master/keps/sig-cluster-lifecycle/20190122-Certificates-copy-for-kubeadm-join--control-plane.md) and [documentation](https://kubernetes.io/docs/setup/independent/high-availability) for more features and configuration.
-At the time of this writing it appears its targeting beta in 1.15.
 I am really looking forward to the hardening of this feature and perhaps what it can mean for installation methods such as `kubespray` and Cluster API.
 Special thanks to everyone in sig-cluster-lifecycle who developed, reviewed, and documented this awesome feature.